beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 # Contributing

 To make this book a reality, we need your help!
-As such, we are looking for contributors of all kinds, if you think you can help, please see the [Contributing section](http://beautifuldjango.com/manifesto/2016/10/15/contributing.html).
+As such, we are looking for contributors of all kinds.
+If you think you can help, please see the [Contributing section](http://beautifuldjango.com/manifesto/2016/10/15/contributing.html).

-Note that all contributors are expected to follow our [Code of Conduct].
+Note that all contributors are expected to follow our [Code of Conduct]().

 With much :heart:, Adrien Brunet and [contributors](http://beautifuldjango.com/manifesto/2016/10/14/contributors.html).